maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 ### What could possibly go wrong!
 After being 16 seconds off my personal goal of a 25min 5k before lockdown I haven't run since.
 So obviously the best way to jump start things is by trying to run in some form for every day in September.

-I like to have some accountability so am documenting each day here.
-Come share my pain with me!
+I like to have some accountability so decided to document each day here.
+The 30 days went by pretty quickly, one surprise was that there wasn't one rainy run in the whole month... in September! :S

+I had the company of my daughter on recovery runs as she is doing the c25k so got a bit of father/daughter bonding in as a bonus.

+Although I am looking forward to a couple of rest days to recharge a little I can see me sticking with a 3-4 run a week schedule, my mental health was the best it has been in the whole of 2020 which is probably my biggest take away from it all.

+### Some stats

+* Distance covered - 116km
+* Calories burned - 12,416

+#### Come share my pain with me!

 <!--more-->